paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-090-secure-rural-schools-and-community-self-determination.md

   (B) in the case of a multiyear project, the amount specified in the agreement to be paid using project funds, or other funds described in [section 7123(a)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section7123/a/2&num=0&edition=prelim) for the first fiscal year.

-(2) **Condition on project commencement** — The unit of National Forest System land or Bureau of Land Management District concerned,11 So in original.
-The comma probably should not appear. shall not commence a project until the project funds, or other funds described in [section 7123(a)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section7123/a/2&num=0&edition=prelim) required to be transferred under paragraph (1) for the project, have been made available by the Secretary concerned.
+(2) **Condition on project commencement** — The unit of National Forest System land or Bureau of Land Management District concerned shall not commence a project until the project funds, or other funds described in [section 7123(a)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section7123/a/2&num=0&edition=prelim) required to be transferred under paragraph (1) for the project, have been made available by the Secretary concerned.

 (3) **Subsequent transfers for multiyear projects**